asenousy/login/README.md

 ## Improvements to be made:
 * use https since a password is being submitted
 * store user details and password in a database with password encrypted using salted hashing
-* use React propTypes for typing safety of props
 * use Jest Snapshot Testing

 ## PS: